-If you loved the fun fusion of retro maximalism and neutral minimalism that was the Spring/Summer 2020 fashion trends, I’ve got some great news for you.
+If you loved the fun fusion of retro maximalism and neutral minimalism that made up the Spring/Summer 2020 fashion trends, I’ve got some great news for you.

 Autumn/Winter 2020 is bringing us more of the same (with a few extra details thrown in for the Christmas party season!).

 Some of the SS20 mega movements are even sticking around.
-(I’m talking about leather, all-black ensembles and puffed sleeves, to name a few.
-Swoon.)
+(I’m talking about leather, all-black ensembles and puffed sleeves, to name a few!)

 That said, to be honest, I’m more excited about the following 10 new fashion trends for AW20.